Return to Contents

 difference rule

-The numbering is determined by the alphabetisation : ethyl preceeds methyl so ethyl gets the lower number.
-But then we number counter-clockwise to give the methyl the lower number (2- vs 6-)
+The application of this numbering is then dictated by the alphabetisation : ethyl preceeds methyl so ethyl gets the lower number.

 pentan-2-ol